ghaiszaher/Image-Processing-Lab/README.md

 * Edge Detection using Laplace Operator
 * Hough Lines using Cartesian line equation (y=mx+b)
 * Hough Lines using Polar coordinates (rho, theta)
+* N-Queens problem: Backtracking solution
+* Discrete Tomography: Reconstructing an image from its horizontal and vertical projections using a Backtracking algorithm

 ## Requirements
 * Python3